SchoemanClaudia/D20Bingo/README.md

     - Modifying the message panel to the bottom of the bingo button, this eliminated the shifting of content when messages disapeared and re-appeared during game play.
     - Modifying the accordian sections for rules to a modal, this eliminated the large layout shifts when testing lighhouse diagnosticsby.

-  - After fixing above attributes, the sites performance and accessiblity are great.
-Improve performance on the next version of mobile app.
+  - After chnaging to a modal design and restesting, the sites performance and accessiblity improved greatly at 90 and above.

 ![Lighthouse score for mobile](assets/images/lighthouse-score.webp)